UmaisN/UmaisN/README.md

-# Hi there, I'm Shazib Zaffar 👋
+# Hi there, I'm Umais Nisar 👋

 Welcome to my GitHub profile!
 I am a Full Stack Developer working at Enable App Inc. since February 2023.
 I specialize in Blazor frontend development with the Telerik Library, ASP.NET Core backend, and MSSQL as the database.
 I am passionate about creating efficient, scalable, and clean applications.